 overhead image of pignoli cookies with a dusting of powdered sugar

 Pignoli cookies are one of those simple little cookies that are hard to resist!
-These classic Italian cookies have a nice almond flavor, crunchy on the outside (thanks to the pine nuts), but chewy on the inside.
-This is such an easy cookie recipe, with just a handful of ingredients!
+These classic Italian cookies have a nice almond flavor, are crunchy on the outside (thanks to the pine nuts), but chewy on the inside.

 Save this recipe!